gavinmcfarland/gridlover-mixin/README.md

 ## Setup

+Install the appropriate [Stlyus](https://github.com/stylus/stylus), [SASS](https://github.com/sass/sass), or [LESS](https://github.com/less/less.js) preprocessor.

+Add the correct `rhythm` mixin file to your project.

-Add the following file to the top of your main stylesheet.
+Then add the following file to the top of your main stylesheet.
 The example below uses Stylus, so be sure to change the syntax to match your chosen CSS preprocessor.

 ```stylus
 // Configure variables here